plotly/plotly.py/doc/python/interactive-html-export.md

 ### Inserting Plotly Output into HTML using a Jinja2 Template

 You can insert Plotly output and text related to your data into HTML templates using Jinja2.
-Use `.to_html` to send the HTML to a Python string variable rather using write_html to send the HTML to  a disk file.
-Use the `full_html=False` option to output just the code necessary to add a figure to a template that will provide e.g. the `<HTML>` tag rather than asking Plotly to ouput a complete webpage.
+Use `.to_html` to send the HTML to a Python string variable rather than using `write_html` to send the HTML to a disk file.
+Use the `full_html=False` option to output just the code necessary to add a figure to a template.
+We don't want to output a full HTML page, as the template will define the rest of the page's structure — for example, the page's `HTML` and `BODY` tags.
 First create an HTML template file containing a Jinja `{{ variable }}`.
 In this example, we customize the HTML in the template file by replacing the Jinja variable `{{ fig }}` with our graphic `fig`.

 ```
 <!DOCTYPE html>